openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 func query(params: Array<SqlDbType>): QueryResult
 ```

-Function: Executes the SQL statement and retrieves the query result.
+Function: Executes the SQL statement and returns the query result.

 > **Note:**
 >
-> This method will be deprecated in future versions.
+> This will be deprecated in future versions.
 Use query() instead.

 Parameters: